Winifred Gérin: Family

-Winifred was the daughter of Frederick Charles Bourne (1859–1928) and Katherine née Hill (1859-1943), a great-grand-daughter of Sir Hugh Hill, 1st Baronet Hill of Brook Hall.
+Winifred was the daughter of Frederick Charles Bourne (1859–1928) and Katherine née Hill (1859-1943), a great-granddaughter of Sir Hugh Hill, 1st Baronet Hill of Brook Hall.
 Her parents met when her father was a manager for the chemical company Nobel Industries in Hamburg and her mother was working there as a governess.
 They married in Hamburg and Winifred and her two elder brothers, Charles Philip Bourne (1897–?) and Roger Hereward Bourne (1898–1979) were all born there.
 Her first husband, Eugène Jules Telesphore Gérin (1896–1945) was a Belgian cellist whom she first heard playing at a concert in Cannes.
 Winifred spoke fluent French and German and, during the Second World War she worked for the political intelligence department of the British Foreign Office.
 Eugène died in 1945 and, later Winifred met John Lock.
 They married in 1955 and lived together at Haworth, he was the co-author, with Canon W T Dixon, of "A Man of Sorrow: The Life, Letters, and Times of the Rev. Patrick Brontë".